What is Mindfulness and MBSR?

 8 Week Mindfulness Based Stress Reduction course

-- spend a lot of time worrying about what might happen?
+- a lot of time spent endlessly worrying about what might happen.

-- have difficulty with feelings of stress, anxiety and sadness?
+- overwhelming feelings of stress, anxiety and sadness or grief

 MBSR (Mindfulness Based Stress Reduction) is seen as the "gold-standard" in meditation courses and with over 30 years-worth of scientific research that consistently shows how mindfulness practices can enhance our physical and mental well-being.
 It can improve: